jasperdewinther/advanced_graphics/README.md

-Implemented a path tracer for the course advanced graphics at Utrecht University.
+Implemented a wavefront path tracer for the course advanced graphics at Utrecht University.
 Below are some of the rendered images:

 ![alt text](renders/high_def_models.png?raw=true)